beebozy/BaseHackathon/README.md

 ## Description

-InvoiceChain is a decentralized platform that facilitates seamless invoice creation and management.
+InvoisChain is a decentralized platform that facilitates seamless invoice creation and management.
 Users can easily itemize goods or services, set payment terms, and display the total amount in cryptocurrencies.
 Our platform is designed to eliminate trust issues between businesses and individuals by leveraging the power of blockchain decentralization, security, and transparency.

 ## Features